 Much like the national dietary guidelines, the National School Lunch Program is expected to be reauthorized every five years.
 This process is called the Child Nutrition Reauthorization, which allows Congress to establish funding for the NSLP and other federally funded child nutrition programs, like the Special Supplemental Nutrition Program for Women, Infants, and Children.

-But politics have loomed large over the program, and the last Child Nutrition Reauthorization occurred in 2010, according to Brittani Riddle, a communications manager at the Food Research & Action Center, an organization that advocates for better nutrition in the U.S. Though the child nutrition programs are permanently authorized or funded by appropriations—which means they continue to get funded even if the reauthorization expires—they can’t be expanded or improved without reauthorization, Riddle noted.
+But politics have loomed large over the program, and the last Child Nutrition Reauthorization occurred in 2010, according to Clarissa Hayes, deputy director of school and out-of-school time programs at the Food Research & Action Center, an organization that advocates for better nutrition in the U.S. Though the child nutrition programs are permanently authorized or funded by appropriations—which means they continue to get funded even if the reauthorization expires—they can’t be expanded or improved without reauthorization, Riddle noted.

-However, the omnibus spending bill that came out in late 2022 included some provisions related to child nutrition, and the 2023 Farm Bill may include the reauthorization.
+However, the omnibus spending bill in late 2022 included some provisions related to child nutrition, and the 2023 Farm Bill may include the reauthorization.

 On an annual basis, the USDA awards funding to states, and then it’s up to individual schools and districts to decide what’s included in each meal, depending on preference and cost.
 This means that children in California could have veggie lasagna and jicama for lunch, while kids in Puerto Rico may be offered stewed rice and pinto beans, according to a recent USDA brochure.